victorhazbun/rack-rate_limiter/README.md

 # Redis key is resolved using the user IP address from the http request
 key_resolver = Rack::RateLimiter::HTTPRequestResolver.new('REMOTE_ADDR')

-# Key resolver also supports optional key "namespace":
+# HTTP request resolver supports optional "namespace":
-#   namespace = 'your-namespace'
+#   namespace = 'your-namespace' # A string to prepend to all keys to prevent conflicts with other code using Redis.
 #   key_resolver = Rack::RateLimiter::HTTPRequestResolver.new('REMOTE_ADDR', namespace:)

 # Set failed response, returned when limit is exceeded.